UzairAwanCode/Todo-App/todoapp/ReadMe.md

 6. we can write application.use(express.json()) so that it can pass the body and go to db.ts and add collection name blossom-app after ?
 7. Set user login functionality first we have to send jsonwebtoken to the frontend so that we can validtated before fullfilling the result in user.controller.ts and also create types/index.d.ts to set interface
 8. create route in user.routes.ts

+# Create apis for categories for crud operation
+1. create file in models>category-model.ts and write schema
+2. create file controllers>category-controller.ts for getting all category info from database code.
+"Schema.Types.ObjectId refers to a specific data type used for defining properties in Mongoose schemas."
+3. create new file routes>category.routes.ts and give path to thatb api we just created in point 2
+4. write code to enter new category in database in category-controller.ts
+5. create middleware>index.ts to write a middleware to get userid which we use to pointout whose category is this
+6. create routes in routes>category.routes.ts for creating category and in server.ts we will register like before 7.
+8.
+9.
+10.